The decision to muzzle a dog is always one that divides owners. Some find it a cruel practice, others a necessary one.

-They’re not suitable for your Rottweiler as they limit the dog’s ability to drink and pant, both of which are vital for controlling excess heat.
+They’re not suitable for your Rottweiler as they limit the dog’s ability to drink and pant, which is vital for controlling excess heat.

-They fit over the dog’s nose and mouth and restrict their ability to open the mouth wide enough to bite, as well as restricting their mouth from encountering anyone, human or animal.
+They fit over the dog’s nose and mouth, restricting their ability to open the mouth wide enough to bite and restricting their mouth from encountering anyone, human or animal.

 The good thing about a basket muzzle is that your Rottweiler will not be a danger to others but will still be able to breathe easily, pant, drink, and eat treats, if not the biscuits from their bowl.

-Basket muzzles are not uncomfortable for the dog to wear and instead are safe both as an item worn by the dog, and to protect everyone around them, including the Rottweiler itself.
+Basket muzzles are not uncomfortable for the dog to wear and are safe both as an item worn by the dog and to protect everyone around them, including the Rottweiler itself.

 How to Introduce a Muzzle to Your Rottweiler

 Dog professionals encourage owners to use the muzzle as a positive way to engage their dogs before they begin to wear it on walks.
-Don’t force the muzzle on your dog the first time around, as they’ll become frightened of it.
+Don’t force the muzzle on your dog first, as they’ll become frightened of it.

-Be sure to get the right-sized muzzle for your Rottweiler, and if in doubt, get advice from a vet or pet store staff member.
-Always read the instructions that come with the muzzle as different makes have different ways of being worn.
+Be sure to get the right-sized muzzle for your Rottweiler, and get advice from a vet or pet store staff member if in doubt.
+Always read the instructions with the muzzle, as different makes have different ways of being worn.

 A Muzzle is an Occasional, Temporary Solution

-If you remember that a muzzle is only to be used for short periods of time, such as taking your Rottweiler for a walk or the other reasons discussed, then your dog will very likely get used to it and even see your reaching for it as a sign they’re going out for a walk.
+If you remember that a muzzle is only to be used for short periods, such as taking your Rottweiler for a walk or the other reasons discussed, then your dog will very likely get used to it and even see your reaching for it as a sign they’re going out for a walk.

 A muzzle should be insured to protect your Rottweiler and those around them, but it is neither a training nor a punishment device.